Irish Australians: Irish Australians in politics

-Irish Australians have been prominent in Australian politics, primarily through the vehicle of the Australian Labor Party (ALP), whose support base was historically dominated by working-class Catholics of Irish descent.
-James Scullin was Australia's first Irish, as well as Catholic, Prime Minister in 1929.
-Labor Prime Ministers John Curtin, Ben Chifley and Paul Keating were also of Irish Catholic stock.
-Anthony Albanese, whose mother was Irish-Australian, was elected Prime Minister of Australia in 2022 as well.
+Irish Australians have been prominent in Australian politics.
+The support base of the Australian Labor Party (ALP) was historically dominated by working-class Catholics of Irish descent.
+James Scullin became the ALP's first Irish Catholic leader in 1928 and Australia's first Irish Catholic prime minister the following year.
+Other ALP prime ministers of Irish Catholic origin include John Curtin (1941–1945), Frank Forde (1945), Ben Chifley (1945–1949), and Paul Keating (1991–1996).
+On the political right, Irish Protestant figures S. M. Bruce (1923–1929), Arthur Fadden (1941), John McEwen (1967–1968), and William McMahon (1971–1972) served as prime minister along with Irish Catholic ALP defector Joseph Lyons (1931–1939).
+The 1931 federal election was the first at which both major party candidates were of Irish Catholic origin.

 The same was true in the twentieth century at a state level.
 In New South Wales for example Labor premiers James McGirr, Joseph Cahill and Jack Renshaw were Irish Australian, while Queensland had Labor premiers T. J. Ryan, Ted Theodore, William Forgan Smith, Frank Arthur Cooper, Ned Hanlon, and Vince Gair.

 Conversely, conservative parties contained few Irish Catholics for most of the twentieth century.
-An exception was Prime Minister Joseph Lyons, who began his career in the ALP.
 The situation changed later especially following the Australian Labor Party split of 1955, which led many Catholics out of Labor via the Democratic Labor Party (DLP).
 The careers of Gerard Henderson, Frank Devine and Padraic McGuinness are illustrative of the drift by some Irish Australians away from Labor and towards the conservative side of politics in the later twentieth century.